 Water Familiarisation and Swim Lesson Research

-Water competence is an essential life skill to develop water familiarisation, confidence and swimming competency, best learnt with consistent and ongoing exposure starting in the bath or shower at home and developing in pools, then in open water.
+Water competence develops water familiarisation, confidence and swimming competency to stay safe in all bodies of water.
+It is best learnt with consistent and ongoing exposure starting in the bath or shower at home and developing in pools, then in open water.

 The ability of toddlers or infants to float or swim a short distance in a pool should never be substituted for their close supervision by adults when they are in and around water.
 Lessons that teach children to swim or float do not ‘drown proof’ children at any age.
 Further, current drowning prevention evidence recommends the teaching of 15 water competencies for the prevention of drowning (Stallman et al., 2017; Langendorfer et al., 2018).